the-s-is-silent/Outlaws-of-the-Wastes/README.md

   - Drydock, the Great Admiral unit's Great Improvement.
   - Preservator, borrowed from Bamboolord's expansion mods, currently exclusive to The Pax.

-- Most of the 14 factions in the base scenario have gained one or more new unique components, and/or had their unique ability/some of their unique components adjusted.
+- All 14 factions in the base scenario have had their unique ability and/or one or more of their unique components adjusted.
+Several of those factions have received at least one new unique component.
 Check the Faction Adjustments.md file for more details.

 - Several new beliefs for more diverse religion customization.